-Quinoa, often touted as a ‘superfood’, is high in lysine and also contains significant amounts of the other essential amino acids (of which there are 8).
+Quinoa, often touted as a ‘superfood’, is a great source of lysine.
+And as it happens it also contains all 8 of the other essential Amino acids.
 This quality qualifies it as a ‘complete protein’.

 That calculates to around 2400mg per day for an 80kg(176lbs) person.
-Given those numbers, 100g provides around 10% of the recommended daily amount.
+Given those numbers, 100g of quinoa provides roughly 10% of the RDA.

 Lysine is one of 9 essential amino acids.
 It is not produced in the body but is required for essential bodily functions such as: